51Degrees/documentation/src/features/usagesharing.md

 ...
 ```

-You will need to modify your low-level code to output this data to a file (or memory stream, etc).
+You will need to modify your low-level code to output this data to a file (or memory stream, etc.).
 As a minimum, the values below MUST be present for each record.
 If not, the record
 will be discarded by our backend processing system.